killean-johnson/go-hubspot/generated/v3/pipelines/docs/PipelineStagesApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiStagesUpdateRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiPatchCrmV3PipelinesObjectTypePipelineIdStagesStageIdUpdateRequest struct via the builder pattern

 Name | Type | Description  | Notes